lbovet/docson/README.md

 For example, [index.html#/typson/example/invoice/line.ts$InvoiceLine](http://lbovet.github.io/docson/index.html#/typson/example/invoice/line.ts$InvoiceLine) is the documentation of [line.ts](https://github.com/lbovet/typson/blob/master/example/invoice/line.ts).

 You need to install [Typson](https://github.com/lbovet/typson) by yourself on your server.
-It must be in a directory named `typson` located at the same level as the `docson` directory on your server.
+It must be in a directory named `typson` located at the same level as the `docson` directory.

 ## Widget